godaddy/out-of-band-cache/README.md

 });
 ```

-Your new `otherCache` will then be used *after* the caches built in.
-In te above
-case it will be used as a fallback for the `memory` cache.
-Your new cache must,
-at a minimum match the following spec to integrate properly with `out-of-band-cache`:
+Your new cache must, at a minimum match the following spec to integrate
+properly with `out-of-band-cache`:

 ```js
 class MyCustomCache {